Using TapRooT® to Analyze Human Error

 So if you are interested in advance human performance technology that can help you stop human error, learn the TapRooT® System and apply it to fix the root causes of human error.

-Read a paper (pdf format) about using TapRooT® to analyze a human error that causes an environmental release at a chemical plant.
+Read a paper about using TapRooT® to analyze a human error that causes an environmental release at a chemical plant at this link.